Rationale

 Given a patient with abdominal distention, the candidate will

-1. features of the patient’s history and physical examination that differentiate ascites from distended bowel or mass; and
+- differentiate ascites from distended bowel or mass, and

-2. initiating specific therapy in case of mechanical or paralytic bowel obstruction; and
+- determining if specific therapy for mechanical or paralytic bowel obstruction is required, and